 PS: the ultimate Dutch dividend stock chart 👇

 Wolters Kluwer (AMS:WKL | ISIN: NL0000395903) is a worldwide leader in the information services industry.
 Many people in the Legal & Regulatory, Tax & Accounting, Health and Governance, Risk & Compliance industry can’t really operate without access to information stored in Wolter Kluwer’s databases.

-The company is currently trading at a 38 PE which is way too much for a company like this.
-Hence, I keep having my fingers crossed for it to come down during a next market downturn.
+The company is currently trading at a 34 PE which is way too much for a company like this.
+Hence, I keep having my fingers crossed for it to come down during the next market downturn.

 30 years of dividend growth seems worth the wait for this exemplary European dividend aristocrat!
 Hence, it definitely deserves a strong call-out in this list of Dutch dividend stocks 👌

 Read more: Wolters Kluwer dividend safety, stock analysis

 15. Royal Dutch Shell